 AT&T Dining Cards can be used to purchase meals for Official Occasions at the AT&T Center (this includes Gabriel's Cafe and The Carillon restaurant).
 All AT&T related entertainment expenses must have an approved OOEF on file.

 Flowers or other perishables (cookies, fruit, chocolate, pre-cooked meals, or basket of pre-packaged food) being presented to or for individuals that are not associated with a university-funded event, must be sent in the name of the sending department or office.
 These may be purchased for funerals, memorial services, hospital stays, and extended illnesses or for congratulations or recognition and may be paid by reimbursement to the purchaser or by direct payment to the florist or vendor.
 This type of expense requires an Official Occasion Expense Form.
+Total expenses for flowers including tax, tip and delivery cannot exceed $100.00.
+Please see the OOEF policy chart for further information.

 Cost of consumable/disposable, non-food/non-beverage items not associated with a university-funded event (such as coffee filters, plastic utensils, paper plates, paper towels, and soap) do not require an Official Occasion Expense Form.
 However, when purchased with state funds, the department must document how the purchase is necessary to accomplish a public purpose that is related to the agency’s legal authority or duties.